 With new technologies, security is a key issue that is always brought up in conversations.
 But quite often we fail to see the big picture.
-For example, with Java applications (MIDlets as they are called),
+For example, with Java applications (MIDlets as they are called), the usual answer to the question about security is "Yes it is secure, it's the Java sandbox thing."
+The typical attitude forgets the big picture and fails to see other quite-obvious possibilities.
+Author Mikko Kontio takes a look at some overlooked wireless security issues in this article from InformIT.

 The Java sandbox gives an answer to the following question: Can the application do any harm to the phone or other applications in it?
 Java applications are run in a so-called sandbox, which means that the applications can't use any of the device's native interfaces; only the Java APIs are available.
 Although this is a disadvantage because software developers can't do everything with Java that they can do with C++, for example, it is primarily a benefit because they know the limits.